 If the contractor for your project tells you something that’s too good to be true, it probably is!

 Only a small percentage of contractors are bad apples.
 Those who are will hit you up for a lot of cash while providing little or inadequate work in return.

-Another category of contractor you can screen out at the same time is the guy who is basically honest but is not organized enough, solvent enough, hardworking enough or experienced enough to keep your job on track.
+Another category of contractors you can screen out at the same time is anyone who is basically honest but not organized enough, solvent enough, hardworking enough or experienced enough to keep your job on track.

 Identifying Red Flags Before the Job Starts

-Remember that scam rhymes with scram, and that’s what bad contractors do.
+Remember that scam rhymes with scram, and that’s what bad contractors do!
 They don’t stick around to finish the job because they are unwilling to make the investment of time and money required to run a legitimate contracting business.

-Not every good construction company will have uniforms, new trucks, cell phones and laptops.
-(Some superdependable subcontractors we work with don’t even have fax machines.)
-But how a contractor presents himself and takes care of his truck, tools and equipment is a good indication of how well he’ll take care of you and your job.
+Not every good construction company will have uniforms, new trucks, or the latest cell phones and laptops.
+But, how a contractor presents himself and takes care of his truck, tools and equipment is a good indication of how well he’ll take care of you and your job.

 The Low-Ball Offer

-The secret price is either dramatically lower than it should be and this guy plans to do only some of the work before skipping town, or the bid is dramatically higher than it should be and he wants to keep you from comparing it with others.
+The secret price is either dramatically lower than it should be, and this guy plans to do only some of the work before skipping town, or the bid is dramatically higher than it should be, and he wants to keep you from comparing it with others.

 The same is true for a bid that comes in far below all the others, such as when you get three bids and two of them are around $5,000 and one is $3,200.
 The low-bidding contractor either is clueless or he never intends to finish the work.

 Finally, pay attention to how carefully the contractor looks at your job before bidding.
 If a bidding contractor just eyeballs the job and says, “Yeah, we did a job just like this and I’ll charge you the same,” or if he doesn’t take notes and measurements and make material and labor calculations, you may be dealing with a contractor who isn’t thorough enough to do a good job.

 If a contractor claims he’s already got materials he wants to pass along to you at a discount, watch out.
 Usually, these materials are seconds, ungraded or below-grade minimums for code, or they “fell off a truck.”

-High Up-Front Percentage
+High Upfront Percentage

 This applies to products like cabinets and special-order ceramic tile.
 It doesn’t apply to commodity materials like roofing and lumber, which are bought “on account” by any legitimate contractor with at least 30 days to pay.

 Payment in Cash

 “I’ll do the job cheaper if you pay me in cash” is another big red flag.
 A contractor who works on a cash-only basis is probably not paying taxes, and almost certainly not paying for insurance.
 The same goes for a contractor who wants to get paid each day.
-Drop him like a hot potato.
+Drop them like a hot potato.

 Also, check all his references and visit some recent jobs.
 A contractor should have an office somewhere, even if it’s a room in his home, and a reference at a local bank and accounts with local suppliers.

-If a pro pressures you to sign the contract as soon as it is presented and hand over a check right there, resist … and then find a different contractor.
+If a pro pressures you to sign the contract as soon as it is presented and hand over a check right there, resist — and then find a different contractor.

-Red Flags Once the Job is under way
+Red Flags Once the Job Is Under Way

 A contractor’s dirty laundry becomes more evident once the job starts.
 But many homeowners are reluctant to act on their concerns early, thinking “I already signed the contract,” and “Maybe it will get better.”

 Unexpected Price Hikes

 Unless the job is cost-plus, most contracts between you and your contractor are for firm labor and material prices.
 The contractor has to eat any mistakes he makes due to underbidding.

 In this situation, the contractor probably isn’t managing cash flow well and needs your payment to satisfy past material bills or debts to subcontractors.
 It’s a common error even honest contractors make, because they touch lots of money, yet relatively little of it is actually theirs.

 If this happens once, it can be an honest mistake or a sloppy subcontractor.
 But check a few other material specs against the contract or plans, just to make sure.

 When you write that last check, even reputable contractors take it as a sign that the job is entirely finished.
-So, no matter what the sob story, don’t give into the pressure to write this check until you’re satisfied.
+So, no matter what the sob story, don’t give in to the pressure to write this check until you’re satisfied.

 Keep a job journal — just a few notes each day to show progress and problems.
 And take pictures of the job at various stages.
 That way, when walls are closed up, there’s no argument about whether the insulation was added or the wiring updated.

 If your contractor is clearly being dishonest, bar him from the job site, and report the matter to the Better Business Bureau, the local building inspector and the state attorney general’s office.